itsfaqih/autoRestful/README.md

-# restfulORM
+# autoRestful
-Simple MVC-like REST API backend built using Express
+Simple and easy to use automated MVC-like REST API backend built using Express.

 ## Supported DBMS
 * MySQL 5.7